 In December of 2009, Clients From Hell exploded as a cult phenomena of the design industry.
 Compiled in book form for the first time, this collection brings together the original and hilarious posts that made the blog a hit.
 On sale this summer.
 More details to come.
-Want.

 I now offer you a further-updated .plist file with many of the current CSS3 properties, including the many -webkit and -moz specific properties.
 I’ve also added the necessary properties for animation/transformation and gradients, and after reading Tim Van Damme’s post about -webkit-font-smoothing, I added the properties for those as well.

-PHP 5.3.2-1ubuntu4 with Suhosin-Patch (cli) (built: Apr ...– nathanielban on my companies new server set up.
+with Xdebug v2.0.5, Copyright (c) 2002-2008, by Derick Rethans”—nathanielban on my companies new server set up.